adfinis/django-generic-api-permissions/README.md

     queryset = ...
 ```

-Make sure to use a subclassed `serializer_related_field` (such as the default `PrimariyKeyRelatedField`)
+Data leaks in REST Framework may happen if you use includes (or even only references) from a model the user may see to something that should be hidden.
-with the provided `VisibilityRelatedFieldMixin`.
-Otherwise relationships will leak hidden models.
+To avoid such leaks, make sure to use a subclassed related field (either by creating your own using the provided `VisibilityRelatedFieldMixin`, or by using one of the provided types.
+See example below).

 ```python
 # serializers.py